dagl200/unleash/website/docs/reference/impression-data.md

 :::info Availability

 The impression data feature was introduced in **Unleash 4.7**.
-It is available in the JavaScript-based proxy clients and in some server-side SDKs.
+It is available in JavaScript-based proxy clients and some server-side SDKs.
 Please refer to the [SDK compatibility table](../reference/sdks/index.md#server-side-sdk-compatibility-table) for an overview of server-side SDKs that support it.

 :::